Skip to Main Content

 FILE PHOTO: LAUREN SEIBEL/THE HOYA

-Former Ambassador Melanne Verveer, the executive director of the Georgetown Institute for Women, Peace and Security, promoted a new index measuring womens well-being worldwide.
+Former Ambassador Melanne Verveer, the executive director of the Georgetown Institute for Women, Peace and Security, promoted a new index measuring women's well-being worldwide.

 Georgetown Institute Names Iceland Best Country for Women’s Well-Being